-Any thinking person cannot get on with life unaffected after reading Elliot Ackerman’s newest book, THE FINAL ACT: AMERICA’S END IN AFGHANISTAN (Penguin Press, August 9, 2022).
+Any thinking person cannot get on with life unaffected after reading Elliot Ackerman’s newest book, THE FIFTH ACT: AMERICA’S END IN AFGHANISTAN (Penguin Press, August 9, 2022).
 The work will–or should–haunt every American.

 The book–portraying harrowing scenes of our country’s withdrawal from Afghanistan on August 30, 2021, and our soldiers’ personal angst at leaving friends behind to die–will follow readers as we go about our ordinary days, buying a new dress or videogame, filling up with gas, or picking up chicken for dinner.

 In this video interview with Authorlink’s Doris Booth, Elliot talks about the motivations and challenges of writing his latest book.